Perceptual error optimization for Monte Carlo rendering: Results

 \Paragraph{Image-quality metrics}

-We evaluate the quality of some of our results using the HDR-VDP-2 perceptual metric~\cite{Mantiuk2011}, with parameters matching our binomial kernel.
-We compute error-detection probability maps which indicate the likelihood for a human observer to notice a difference from the ground truth (when viewed from the appropriate distance).
+We evaluate the quality of some of our results using the HDR-VDP-2 perceptual metric~\citep{Mantiuk2011}, with parameters matching our binomial kernel.
+We compute error-detection probability maps which indicate the likelihood for a human observer to notice a difference from the ground truth.

-Additionally, we analyze the local blue-noise quality of the error image $\ErrorImage = \EstimatedImage - \ReferenceImage$ (\cref{fig:teaser}, also supplemental material).
-We split the error image into tiles of $32\!\times\!32$ pixels and compute the Fourier power spectrum of each tile.
+Additionally, we analyze the local blue-noise quality of the error image $\ErrorImage = \ToneMappingOp(\EstimatedImage) - \ToneMappingOp(\ReferenceImage)$.
+We split the image into tiles of $32\!\times\!32$ pixels and compute the Fourier power spectrum of each tile.
 For visualization purposes, we apply a standard logarithmic transform $c \ln(1 + |\hat{\ErrorPixel}|)$ to every resulting pixel value $\hat{\ErrorPixel}$ and compute the normalization factor $c$ per tile so that the maximum final RGB value within the tile is $(1,1,1)$.
 Note that the error image $\ErrorImage$ is computed \wrt the ground truth $\ReferenceImage$ and not the surrogate, which quantifies the blue-noise distribution objectively.
 The supplemental material contains images of the tiled power spectra for all experiments.

-We compare images quantitatively via traditional MSE and a metric derived from our perceptual error formulation.
-The \emph{perceptual MSE} (pMSE) evaluates the error~\eqref{eq:energy_experiments} of an estimate image \wrt the ground truth, normalized by the number of pixels $\PixelCount$ and channels~$C$: $\text{pMSE} = \frac{\Energy}{\PixelCount \cdot C}$.
-It generalizes the MSE with a perceptual, \ie non-delta, kernel $\Kernel$.
-The numbers for all experiments are summarized in \cref{tab:numeric_error_4spp}.
+We compare images quantitatively via traditional MSE as well as a metric derived from our perceptual error formulation.
+Our \emph{perceptual MSE} (pMSE) evaluates the error~\eqref{eq:energy_experiments} of an estimate image \wrt the ground truth, normalized by the number of pixels $\PixelCount$ and channels~$C$: $\text{pMSE} = \frac{\Energy}{\PixelCount \cdot C}$.
+It generalizes the MSE with a perceptual, \ie non-delta, kernel $\Kernel$. \Cref{tab:Errors} summarizes the results.